jomaldon/tips/README.md

 # tips
-Some useful tips produced collecting info on the web
+Some useful tips collected over the web to solve some common (and non-common) daily informatic problems

 <p align="right">by Jonathan Maldonado<br>